- Attachment: Making relationships

 - Respect: Finding value in differences

-Self-Regulation: this refers the ability to control primary urges such as hunger and sleep as well as feelings of anger, frustration, and fear.
-This ability is not innate for any of us, a child develops self-regulation first with external regulation from primary care givers.
+Self-Regulation: this refers to the ability to control primary urges such as hunger and sleep as well as feelings of anger, frustration, and fear.
+This ability is not innate for any of us, a child develops self-regulation first with external regulation from primary caregivers.
 Think of a mother who rocks her baby when he is upset.
-The mother’s rocking and physical closeness, calms and regulates the infant.
+The mother’s rocking and physical closeness calms and regulates the infant.
 Healthy growth in this area depends on experience and brain maturation and is a life-long process.

 Tolerance: this strength involves the ability to understand and accept the differences we see in others.
 This strength is developed through the attitudes modeled by adults.
 Children who are intolerant are more likely to act out through teasing, bullying, and violence.

 Respect: this is the ability to find value in the differences of others.
 Like Affiliation, developing respect is a life-long process and this strength grows from the foundation of the previous strengths.
 Adults can model this strength by treating children with respect.
 Healthy development of the other 5 strengths allows children to develop respect naturally.

 CA CCRRN & CA DSS.
 2019.
 Trauma-Informed Care Training & Coaching Module One: Understanding the Impact of Trauma & identifying strategies to promote healing.
 CA Child Care Resource & Referral Network and CA Department of Social Services.
 San Francisco, CA.

 Bilmes, Jenna.
 Beyond Behavior Management: the Six Life Skills Children Need.
 2nd ed., Redleaf Press, 2012.

 Perry, Bruce.
 Six Core Strengths for Healthy Child Development.
 2002, www.cabrillo.edu/~ogarcia/Perry_Six_Core_Strengths.pdf.